 Provider shall maintain such records and financial statements as required by State and Federal laws, rules, and regulations.

-Provider will allow inspection of records and programs by representatives of the Purchaser, the Department of Health and Family Services, Department of Agriculture and Consumer Protection and its authorized agents Department of Health Services, and Federal agencies, in order to confirm Provider’s compliance with the specifications of this MOU, insofar as permitted by State and Federal law.
+Provider will allow inspection of records and programs by representatives of the Purchaser, the Department of Health and Family Services, Department of Agriculture and Consumer Protection and its authorized agents, Department of Health Services, and Federal agencies, in order to confirm Provider’s compliance with the specifications of this MOU, insofar as permitted by State and Federal law.

 The use or disclosure by any party of any information concerning eligible clients who receive services from Provider for any purpose not connected with administration of Provider’s or Purchaser’s responsibilities under this MOU is prohibited except with informed, written consent of the eligible client or the client’s legal guardian.